tapnair/ShowHidden/README.md

 ## Usage:
 First see [How to install sample Add-Ins and Scripts](https://rawgit.com/AutodeskFusion360/AutodeskFusion360.github.io/master/Installation.html)

-This addin allows you to adjust the display of bodies and components in the graphics window.
+This addin allows you to adjust the display of bodies, components and planes in the graphics window.

 See a video here: https://youtu.be/pvL8eC3pYoY

-First you can show all components or bodies.
+First you can show all components, bodies or planes.

-Alternatively, you can "Show Hidden" which will make all hidden bodies/compnents displayed and all shown entities become hidden.
-Essentially inveting the hide/show state of the display.
+Alternatively, you can "Show Hidden" which will make all hidden bodies/compnents/planes displayed and all shown entities become hidden.
+Essentially inverting the hide/show state of the display.

 Here is a quick description of the useful workflow:
   * In a large assembly you may have some hidden bodies that are are to find in the tree that you want to show.